ntiss/sonar-apigee-plugin/README.md

 This SonarQube Plugin is designed to test Apigee apiproxies.
 The goals is to help  API developpers in doing a static analysis and providing issues to the Sonar engine.

-The rules are based on the [apigeecs/bundle-linter](https://github.com/apigeecs/bundle-linter) and on this [document about best-practices](https://docs.apigee.com/api-services/content/best-practices-api-proxy-design-and-development)
+The rules are based on the [apigeecs/bundle-linter](https://github.com/apigeecs/bundle-linter) and on this [document about best-practices](https://docs.apigee.com/api-services/content/best-practices-api-proxy-design-and-development).

-All rules are not yet implemented ([see below](#implemented-rules))
+All rules are not yet implemented ([see below](#implemented-rules)).
+Apigee Shared Flows are not yet supported.

 ## Usage

 ### Dependencies
-To work, th plugin sonar-xml-plugin MUST be installed.
+To work, the plugin sonar-xml-plugin MUST be installed.
 As Apigee also deals with Javascript and Python, it would be pertinent to install sonar-python-plugin and sonar-javascript-plugin, but it's not mandatory.

 ### Build